NVIDIA/MDL-SDK/INSTALL.md

         [Windows build](#thirdparty-dependencies-options) for a list of
         supported flags.
-On Unix-like systems, it is assumed that the specified paths contain a directory named *include* for headers files and subdirectories named `lib64` or `lib` that contain shared libraries.
-For a custom build of the GLEW library for example, the call to CMake could look as follows:
+On Unix-like systems, it is assumed that the specified paths contain a directory named *include* for headers files and subdirectories named `lib64` or `lib` that contains shared libraries.
+For the Vulkan SDK for example, the call to CMake could look as follows:

         ```bash
-        cmake -DGLEW_DIR=$HOME/projects/thirdparty/glew-2.1.0 ..
+        cmake -DVULKAN_SDK_DIR=$HOME/projects/thirdparty/vulkansdk-linux-x86_64-1.2.198.1/1.2.198.1/x86_64 ..
         ```

         When a different clang compiler is installed on your system, you